in

 • Carolina silverbell rarely need pruning; prune immediately after flowering when needed

-Carolina Silverbell Common Problems
+Carolina Silverbell common problems

 • Carolina silverbell loses leaves very early.